StarscapeTFT/TFTCalculator/README.md

 * Buying one unit improves the odds of finding other units of the same tier
 * No more than 5 of your desired units can appear in a shop

 Because the probability of finding units is not independent, the exact calculation time scales exponentially with the number of units.
 If you are searching for 3 each of 3 different units, then there are 4×4×4 = 64 possible results (3 + 1 for finding none).
-The probabilities are described by a Markov chain, and the final calculation involves finding the powers of a 64×64 matrix.
 This pattern gets out of control for larger numbers of units: searching for 9 each of 4 different units involves calculating the powers of a 10000×10000 matrix!

 Approximate mode simplifies the calculations by treating each unit as statistically independent.
 Instead of using a 10000×10000 matrix, approximate mode breaks the calculation into four 10×10 matrices, then combines the results afterwards.
 Although it is less accurate, the calculations are nearly instant and the results are generally within 1% of the exact mode, so don't be afraid to use it!